 - Loss of bladder and/or bowel control.

-Survivors may also have late effects that affect thinking, learning, and behavior.
-Newer ways of targeting therapy and using lower doses of radiation have fewer effects on thinking and functioning.
+Survivors may also have late effects that affect thinking, learning, memory, emotions, and behavior.

 - Headache that may go away after vomiting.

 - Loss of balance, lack of coordination, or trouble walking.

 - Trouble speaking, swallowing or coordinating eye movements.

 - Numbness, tingling, weakness in the hands or feet; being unable to bend your ankle to lift your foot up.